Chase Sapphire Reserve

 The annual fee is too high!
 Why would I pay for that?

-For those of you wondering if paying the annual fee is worth it, understand that this is a question you should continually ask with any and all of your credit cards regardless of how high or low the card’s fee is.
+For those of you wondering if paying the annual fee is worth it, understand this is a question you should continually ask with any and all of your credit cards regardless of how high or low the card’s fee is.

 This travel credit can be used broadly for typical travel expenses like airfare and hotels, but also for parking fees, subways, commuter trains, and tolls.